 USING OPEN OFFICE SUITE AND LIBRE OFFICE SUITE

-USING OPEN OFFICE AT ST. THERESA SCHOOL
+USING OPEN OFFICE AT ST. THERESA PreK Program

 1. Writer – Same as Microsoft Word